-Emergency Response Lockdown Lead/Manager (Operational Lead) and nominated deputy/deputies - to activate emergency response lockdown, ensure everyone is fulfilling their roles, inform senior management/ SEB of the immediate threat to the site

-- Emergency Services/Local Authority Liaison Person to act as first point of contact for the information to be delivered to the site in the event of an emergency/event being called by the Emergency Services or the Local Authority - Key manager this is to ensure that all staff using the Training Rooms/Offices/Meeting facilities have signed out a key to enable the door to be locked in the event of lockdown being activated - Tactical Lead senior manager to give instructions to the Operational Lead in relation to what they need to do, and to pass relevant information in relation to what is happening external to the lockdown site - Strategic Lead to make the executive decisions in relation to the lockdown, and if required to ensure that any communications required to be made public, contain the relevant facts, etc. and - Communications Officer to act as liaison between Babington and local/national media including social media
+- Emergency Response Member of staff to activate emergency response lockdown, ensure everyone is fulfilling their roles, inform the Safe and Sound Manager and Health and Safety officer and senior management/ SEB of the immediate threat to the site. - Emergency Services/Local Authority Liaison Person Safe and Sound Manager and Health and Safety officer to act as first point of contact for the information to be delivered to the site in the event of an emergency/event being called by the Emergency Services or the Local Authority - Key manager this is to ensure that all staff using the Training Rooms/Offices/Meeting facilities have signed out a key to enable the door to be locked in the event of lockdown being activated. - Tactical Lead senior manager to give instructions to the Operational Lead in relation to what they need to do, and to pass relevant information in relation to what is happening external to the lockdown site. - Strategic Lead to make the executive decisions in relation to the lockdown, and if required to ensure that any communications required to be made public, contain the relevant facts, etc. - Communications Officer to act as liaison between Babington and local/national media including social media.